anton-k/hindley-milner-type-check/README.md

 We have instances of the class `Pretty` for `Type`s, `Term`s, `TypeError`s and `Signatures`s.
 Let's use them to look at the result of inference for our language.

-But for that we need to define couple of instances for parts of our language.
+But for that we need to define a couple of instances for parts of our language.
 Library is generic with respect to literals, code locations and variables.
 So we need to provide instances to pretty print them.
 Let's define how to pretty printer the literals: